mainmatter/mainmatter.com/src/posts/2023-11-06-embroider-initiative-progress.md

 The issue with this trivial demo is that it doesn't represent an average Ember application.
 There aren't any Ember applications out there that don't have a single addon installed.
 While it's not exactly true that the demo doesn't have **any** addons installed, it doesn't have any addons that are doing any real work.
 And, as it turns out, getting dependencies to work right is the challenge with the Vite build.

-Ed and Mainmatter senior engineer Chris Manson have been pairing weekly, plugging away at the remaining things that are required to fix the Vite build.
+Ed and Mainmatter Senior Engineer Chris Manson have been pairing weekly, plugging away at the remaining things that are required to fix the Vite build.
 They will hopefully have some more progress over the coming weeks.

 - TODO maybe talk about a few of the ebs and flows in the effort to get it working?
 - TODO (maybe talk about some of the embroider resolver work here?)